zealousemmy/banking-frontend/README.md

 # Disclaimer

-This repository contains code that was developed without full knowledge of its intended use.
+This repository contains code that was developed for learning purposes.
 The code is provided "as is," without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.

 The author of this repository does not endorse, support, or take responsibility for any use or application of the code, whether lawful or unlawful.
 The user assumes all risks associated with the use or application of the code.